 Private (18, 10€) Albergue La Yedra, left off Plaza Mayor, down steps on Calle Yedra.
 Laundry facilities, microwaves.
 Tel 636 586 872 Open 13:00

 Private (10, 10€, March to November) Albergue de la Piedra, follow the Camino through town, cross the bridge and continue on Calle del Espíritu Santo, it's on the right.
 Kitchen, laundry facilities.
 Excellent buffet breakfast.
+APR.
 Beautifully renovated albergue run by a young couple from Madrid.
-Website alberguedelapiedra.com Tel 666 655 052 Open 12:30
+Website www.alberguedelapiedra.com Tel 618 743 465 Open 12:30

-This is a big town with all facilities.
-Around Plaza Mayor you'll find shops, cafés, restaurants, pharmacies, banks, Cafétería Compostelana which has a good pilgrim menu.
+Villafranca is a big town with all facilities.
+Around Plaza Mayor, a little off the Camino to the right, you'll find shops, cafés, restaurants, pharmacies, banks, Cafétería Compostelana and Restaurante Sevilla both of which do good food.
 Supermarket Carrefour Express, continue straight through Plaza Mayor, past the very nice park (Jardín de la Alameda), then continue down Calle Luis del Olmo.
+There's another small supermarket on the Camino after the bridge.
 Fiestas La Esperanza 14 September.

 Tap / click here to go to the Camino Guide website.

 The Camino de Santiago Guide is also available as an app.
 It contains all the great information as this online guide plus:

 - offline, zoomable maps which show you your exact location

 - more background and historic information about the places you'll walk through

 Tap HERE to see the app in your phone's app store.